Quickstart: Deploy Azure Bastion in a virtual network using an ARM template

 Note

-The use of Azure Bastion with Azure Private DNS Zones is not supported at this time.
-Before you begin, please make sure that the virtual network where you plan to deploy your Bastion resource is not linked to a private DNS zone.
+The use of Bastion with Azure Private DNS zones is not supported at this time.
+Before you begin, make sure that the virtual network where you plan to deploy your Bastion resource is not linked to a private DNS zone.

 Review the template

-To view the entire template used for this quickstart, see Azure Quickstart Templates: Azure Bastion as a Service.
+To view the entire template that this quickstart uses, see Azure Bastion as a Service with NSG.

-This template by default, creates an Azure Bastion deployment with a resource group, a virtual network, network security group settings, an AzureBastionSubnet subnet, a bastion host, and a public IP address resource that's used for the bastion host.
+By default, this template creates a Bastion deployment with a resource group, a virtual network, network security group (NSG) settings, an AzureBastionSubnet subnet, a bastion host, and a public IP address resource that's used for the bastion host.
+Here's the purpose of each part of the template:

 Parameters

-Region Azure region for Bastion and virtual network.
+Region Azure region for Bastion and the virtual network.

-vnet-name Name of new or existing virtual network to which Azure Bastion should be deployed.
+vnet-name Name of a new or existing virtual network to which Bastion should be deployed.

-vnet-ip-prefix IP prefix for available addresses in virtual network address space.
+vnet-ip-prefix IP prefix for available addresses in a virtual network address space.

-vnet-new-or-existing Specify whether to deploy new virtual network or deploy to an existing one.
+vnet-new-or-existing Choice of whether to deploy new virtual network or deploy to an existing one.

-bastion-subnet-ip-prefix Bastion subnet IP prefix MUST be within the virtual network IP prefix address space.
+bastion-subnet-ip-prefix Bastion subnet IP prefix, which must be within the virtual network IP prefix's address space.

 Note